SonahLab/twitch-chat-hit-counter/course-material/MODULE_3.md

 Return the `List<GreetingEvent>` return by calling the `GreetingSqlService.queryAllEvents()` method.

 **Requirements:**
-- Inject both `GreetingSqlService` Beans defined in `SqlConfig.java` into the constructor of the `SqlRestController.java`.
+- DI both `GreetingSqlService` beans in `SqlConfig.java` into the constructor of the `SqlRestController.java`.
 - Depending on the `tableName` input parameter, call `queryAllEvents()` on the correct Bean.
 (Hint: match it against the `sqlTableName()` method you implemented)
 - If there is no `tableName` match, throw a `IllegalArgumentException`